 What is the Apprenticeship Levy?

 Since 2017, the Apprenticeship Levy has been a compulsory payroll tax for UK based employers.
-If you are an employer with a pay bill of over £3 million each year, you will pay the apprenticeship levy.
+If you are a public or private employer with a pay bill of over £3 million each year, you will pay the apprenticeship levy.
+The levy is a set rate of 0.5% of the total payroll, and is collected monthly via PAYE.

 The aim of the levy is to encourage employers to actively support apprenticeships, promoting the development of new and existing employees.